Choi Bo-min (entertainer): 2017–present: Debut with Golden Child and solo activities

-Bomin made his acting debut in the second season of A-TEEN, playing the role of Ryu Joo-ha.
+Bomin made his acting debut in the second season of A-Teen, playing the role of Ryu Joo-ha.
 In May, Bomin joined the cast for SBS's reality show Law of the Jungle in Chatham Islands.
 In June 2019, Bomin was named the official brand model for cosmetics company Lilybyred.

 Bomin hosted the music program Music Bank with actress Shin Ye-eun from July 2019 to July 2020.
 Bomin was cast in the romantic comedy drama Melting Me Softly.

 In September 2020, Bomin played the role of Seo Ji-ho in the JTBC fantasy drama 18 Again.
 In October 2020, Bomin starred in a CF, or commercial film, for the LG Wing.

 In February 2021, Bomin was named an official brand model for cosmetics label Etude.

 On July 8, 2021, Bomin has been cast in the upcoming drama Shadow Beauty.

 On September 29, 2022, his agency announced that he got injured in the face the day before with a wooden club, while he was practicing golf.

+On August 27, 2024, Woollim Entertainment announced that Bomin, along with members Tag and Ji-beom, did not renew their contracts and departed from the group.